oTree is an open-source framework that lets you build any kind of interactive task that you want people to take part in, such as:

 oTree limits itself to the most basic programming concepts: if-statements, loops, simple functions, lists, and dicts.

 oTree is a fun way to learn programming.
-And it is a great hands-on addition to courses in subjects like game theory or social psychology.
+And it is a great hands-on addition to courses in subjects like economics or psychology.

 Use oTree Studio, a hybrid point-and-click interface that puts oTree on rails.

 Just as Python is a high-level language, oTree is a high-level framework.
-You don't need to know things like HTTP, SQL, URL routing, websockets, or data serialization.
-Jump in and start building fun things right away!
+You don't need to know all the nitty-gritty details of HTTP, SQL, etc. Jump in and start building fun things right away!

 oTree Studio is a visual layer on top of an easy-to-understand Python code format.